bdjerome/GPX-Planner/notes/Notes.md

 - Ability to add cutoff times to custom markers
 - More experimentation and understanding of pace functions (VO2, decay)
 - Add negative split possibility to pace calculation
+- Find a solution to no elevation given (use 3rd party api's ?)
 - Create documentation for everything (Youtube Tutorial Video?) need to link in app
 - Customer feedback area (where will this go?
 Google sheets and email notification ?)
 - Website metric tracking (how to do for free Google Analytics ?)